garden-io/garden/docs/reference/action-types/Test/conftest.md

 [spec](#spec) > policyPath

-POSIX-style path to a directory containing the policies to match the config against, or a specific .rego file, relative to the module root.
+POSIX-style path to a directory containing the policies to match the config against, or a specific .rego file, relative to the action root.
 Must be a relative path, and should in most cases be within the project root.
 Defaults to the `policyPath` set in the provider config.